Updated: Feb 6

-It is an absolute promise to the dogs that if they eat when they are finished they will get a lot of praise and attention.
+It is an absolute promise to the dogs that if they eat when they are finished, they will get a lot of praise and attention.
 Feeding dogs is not the time for social interactions with humans.
-I seldom talk to my dogs when they are eating except to verbally reinforce their good behavior, but when they are finished I shower attention on them.
+I seldom talk to my dogs when they are eating except to reinforce their good behavior verbally, but when they are finished, I shower attention on them.

-Katie giving Aspen just a little more food gives her time to snuggle just the two pups, and reinforce them.
-When she sees Aspen start to join her she goes to him first, giving him tons of praise.
-This helps to make it very clear to Aspen when coming towards where the pups were eating is OK.
+Katie giving Aspen just a little more food gives her time to snuggle just the two pups and reinforce them.
+When she sees Aspen start to join her, she goes to him first, giving him tons of praise.
+This helps to make it very clear to Aspen that coming towards where the pups were eating is OK.

 This positive association and trust shows up in many other places in everyday life for the dog.
 In training terminology, the learned associations become generalized to many other situations.